Matthew-Curry/RetireRight/README.md

 Link to the application: https://rightretire.com/

 ## Code
-The backend is written in Python while the frontend is written in Vue.
+The backend is written in Python and the frontend is written in Vue.

 ### backend
 Holds two folders: <br> <br>